tofflemire/tofflemire.github.io/pages/research.md

 <a href="https://tofflemire.github.io/other_research#wocs"> Studying the Membership and Binary Populations of Open Clusters </a>

-<a href="https://tofflemire.github.io/other_research#xspec"> X-ray Spectroscopy of Recurrnet Novae </a>
+<a href="https://tofflemire.github.io/other_research#xspec"> X-ray Spectroscopy of Recurrent Novae </a>

-<a href="https://tofflemire.github.io/other_research#flares"> Optical and Near-Infrared Time-Series Photometry of Stellar Flares </a>
+<a href="https://tofflemire.github.io/other_research#flares"> Optical and Near-Infrared, Time-Series Photometry of Stellar Flares </a>

 <a href="https://tofflemire.github.io/other_research#tsallis"> Analysis of the Column Density Distribution of Simulated MHD Turbulence </a>